RosettaCommons/documentation/Getting-Started.md

 Rosetta is not like an Easy-Bake Oven, and you do not let it run for an hour, after which your baked protein structure answer.
 Broadly, Rosetta algorithms run on [Metropolis Monte Carlo](http://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm).
 We chose these types of algorithms because they are comparatively efficient, but a necessary side effect is that one must run *many* Rosetta trajectories and sort through many outputs to determine the result of an experiment.
-You must be also be careful to restrict yourself to conclusions that are within the scope of your modeling.
+You must be also be careful to restrict yourself to conclusions that are within the scope of your modeling (for example not overinterpreting LINKY constrained models).

 4) Computational resources